Toxic Baby Food Autism Lawsuit

 Toxic Baby Food Lawsuits

-By March 2024, there were over 280 lawsuits filed against various baby food companies such as Gerber, Beech-Nut, and Sprout.
-There will only be more lawsuits filed individually or as part of class actions as time passes.
+More lawsuits will be filed individually or as part of class actions as time passes.
 Toxic baby food autism lawsuits have been filed against baby food companies by parents whose children were diagnosed with autism or other related conditions after consuming products with dangerous levels of heavy metals that were knowingly placed on the market.

-Some of these product liability lawsuits have been filed over the negligent production and sale of tainted baby food while others have been filed over the fact that there was no labeling warning of the risk the heavy metals in the baby food posed to a baby's health.
+Some of these product liability lawsuits have been filed over the negligent production and sale of tainted baby food, while others have been filed because there was no labeling warning of the risk the heavy metals in the baby food posed to a baby’s health.

 Individual Baby Food Autism Lawsuits